earthlab/earthlab.github.io/_posts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-01-intro-concept.md

 category: courses
 title: 'An introduction version control'
 attribution: ''
-excerpt: 'Learn what version control is, and how git and GitHub factor in to a typical version control workflow.'
+excerpt: 'Learn what version control is, and how Git and GitHub are used in a typical version control workflow.'
 dateCreated: 2017-09-12
-modified: '2017-09-19'
+modified: '2017-09-21'
 module-title: 'Introduction to version control'
-module-description: 'This module includes instructions for setting up your git environment, introduces key version control concepts, and describes first steps to start using version control with git and GitHub.'
+module-description: 'This module includes instructions for setting up your Git environment, introduces key version control concepts, and describes first steps to start using version control with Git and GitHub.'
 module-nav-title: 'Version control'
-module-type: 'class'
 nav-title: 'What is version control?'
 sidebar:
   nav:
 module: "intro-version-control-git"
-permalink: /courses/intro-version-control-git/intro-to-version-control/
+permalink: /courses/intro-version-control-git/about-version-control/
 author_profile: false
 comments: true
 order: 2